Technische-Natuurkunde-HvA/inverted-pendulum-team-3/progress/weekly-progress.md

 # Week 1

 ## 1. Progress description
 We changed the code so it accelarates and deccelarates a set amount from -255 to 255.
 We also added an RPM output.
 We also thought about how the entire system would come together in the end and made a simple flowchart out of it.
 We also researched the language of code needed for arduino so we can understand it better.
+We have made an outputresponsecurve, we have done that through python where we read the data in the arduino IDE and hardcoded it in python for a first version (python code: "dataV1.py).

 ## 2. Code